Question about AsanteTalk - Ethernet to LocalTalk Adapter Transceiver

 8. Within a few moments, your printer's name should appear.
 Highlight its name, then make sure all the information about it that appears is correct, then click "Add."

-9. Everything should communicate beautifully.
-I had no further problems.
+9. Everything should communicate beautifully now.

 Posted on Jan 17, 2009